 - Drowsiness or exhaustion: the body trying to produce heat to maintain a suitable body temperature consumes a lot of energy, which is why the body is quickly exhausted.

 - Speech slow or murmured: this occurs by the same fact of drowsiness or physical and mental exhaustion.

-- Loss of coordination: by the process of vasoconstriction, the body becomes clumsy and the steps are often wobbly.
+- Loss of coordination: by vasoconstriction, the body becomes clumsy, and the steps are often wobbly.

 Symptoms of hypothermia for babies include:

 - Red skin is bright to the touch.

 - Deficient energy

 Recognizing the symptoms is the first step in diagnosing hypothermia.
 A specialized thermometer, available in most emergency rooms in hospitals and clinics, can detect shallow body temperatures and confirm a diagnosis.

 - Severe hypothermia: less than 82 degrees Fahrenheit.